Shaun Prendergast: Career

-He was born in North Shields and holds a BA Hons from Bretton Hall College.
+Prendergast was born in North Shields and holds a BA (Hons) degree from Bretton Hall College.
 He was an actor and playwright in residence for Northumberland Theatre Company before joining the BBC Radio Drama Company, and subsequently became a founder member of Kenneth Branagh's newly formed Renaissance Theatre Company.
-Awards include a Sony Award, a Writers' Guild Award and a Time Out Award. in 2020 he published his first novel, Benny Blue Eyes.
+Recognition for his work includes a Sony Award, a Writers' Guild Award and a Time Out Award.
+In 2020 he published his first novel, Benny Blue Eyes.

 Selected TV credits

 Prendergast has appeared in The Bill, EastEnders, Holby City, Hotel Babylon, The Lightning Kid, Heartbeat, New Tricks, Emmerdale and Collision by Anthony Horowitz.
+From 1988 to 1989, he voiced Sunshine, Zak and a buoy in TUGS.
 In summer 2010, he filmed an episode of Tracy Beaker Returns, which aired on CBBC Channel.
 As well as appearances in Casualty, Doctors, WPC 56, and Father Brown he plays the role of Robert Bain, the Head of Education for East Kilbride, in the drama series Waterloo Road.
 In 2020, he appeared in an episode of the BBC soap opera Doctors as Archie Matthews.
 He appeared again in 2021 as Doug Abbott.
+Finally, he appeared in the final episode of Doctors as Carson Black.